btcpayserver/blog/blog/_posts/btcpay-server-1-8-0.md

 ## 📠 Keypad in the PoS app got some extra love
 After we did the new Dashboard views, and changed the game of checkouts with V2, we are now ready to update the Keypad view in your POS!
 It ties nicely into the new design we've been rolling out over the past 2/3 major releases.
 AND it comes in your brands color if set in your store settings, more details on how to set these colors [here](https://blog.btcpayserver.org/btcpay-server-1-7-0/#-store-and-server-branding).
-Until you've set it your self, here is a example of how it looks!
+Until you've set it yourself, here is a example of how it looks!

 ![](/images/btcpaykeypadblog.jpg)